rohithtulsi/to-do-list/README.md

 # To-Do-List-App
-A To Do List App was created using django, which helps in noting down all tasks required to complete in one place.
+To Do List App created using django, which helps in noting down all tasks required to complete in one place.

 This app has User Authentication with multiple lists where each list has a title and description.
 Under each list there are respective Tasks and each task has title, description, complete status, priority, and due date.